Ten Things You Can’t Control, so Can Quit Worrying About

 The premise of the post was not to start a debate about what whether or not we can control the controllables, and if so, what attributes or behaviours are or aren’t controllable, coachable or desirable.

-It was intended to point to the true nature of who or what might or might not be in control of thoughts, feelings and behaviour, and therefore to point out the misunderstanding inherent in the original meme.
+It was intended to point to the true nature of who or what might or might not be in control of thoughts, feelings and behaviour, and therefore to point out the hidden flaws inherent in the original meme.

 Or from a third party perspective, to what we mean when we say ‘you’ or ‘a human being’.

 This misunderstanding is at the source of much that coaches and players are struggling against on a daily basis.

 I’m sure the original meme was an innocent attempt to help coaches help players ‘control the controllables’ as a way of mitigating insecure and anxious feelings.

 But unfortunately, it will have the opposite effect due to the way it is being interpreted.